jamiedidthis/quartz/content/notes/untamed episode notes.md

 	- WWX already writing lines, lol
 	- his first batch is 300, then sentenced to 1000 more
 	- Did 40 copies the first night—but even reading them takes hours in class
-	- 1300/40 = **32.5 days to finish them all** (probably longer because of dawdling, mistakes, earning more punishment, etc.)
+	- 1300/40 = **32.5 days to finish them all** (possibly longer because of dawdling, mistakes, earning more punishment, etc.)
 - One of the Lan principles: “don’t indulge in pleasure”
 - Distracted by NHS’s canary during the “don’t take evil paths” part 😆
 - NHS being the matchmaker with LXC and JGY (still Meng Yao here) just like with WWX and LWJ 😂
 - Orchid House = classroom
 	- Check the name of pavilion right after scene w NHS WWX and JC
 - When two disciples pass JGY, it’s a Lan + Jiang pair
-- Magic tricks for catching fish is no fun
+- “Magic tricks for catching fish is no fun”
-- JL coming down from upstairs with the soup
+- JY coming down from upstairs with the soup
 - “Just as Madam Yu says, I will never make any trouble.” 😂
 - “The fuddy-duddy is so mean.”
 	- Good WWX face @ 22:40ish